rspilker/jdk-proposal.anyannotation/doc/proposal-full.markdown

 * No other changes are required.
 The error message with key `invalid.annotation.member.type` may need to be expanded to explain that `Annotation` is also a legal type.

-### Changes to javax.lang.model: Many changes needed
+### Changes to javax.lang.model: Some changes needed

 * javax.lang.model mostly requires no changes, except for the feature where one can ask javax.lang.model to create an instance of a given annotation class, i.e.:

 		for (Element elem : roundEnv.getRootElements()) {
 			SomeAnnotation instanceOfAnnotation = elem.getAnnotation(SomeAnnotation.class);
 		}

-The implementation of this feature on OpenJDK's javac obtains `java.lang.Class` instances (needed to create the proxies) entirely from traversing `SomeAnnotation.class` using reflection.
+The implementation of this feature in OpenJDK's javac obtains `java.lang.Class` instances (needed to create the proxies) entirely from traversing `SomeAnnotation.class` using reflection.
 As the return types of the methods in `SomeAnnotation.class` would be `java.lang.annotation.Annotation`, this mechanism is no longer useful.
 Instead, the 'flat name' of the annotation argument itself needs to be turned into a `java.lang.Class` by using `Class.forName()`.
 Also, it is now possible for an annotation argument to contain an annotation that is not on the classpath of the annotation processor.
 The right approach is for this annotation instance to throw a `TypeMirrorException` as late as is feasible (when the annotation method is invoked that would have to return an instance of a type that is not available, but not when i.e. `toString()` is invoked).
-A full patch to the appropriate class is listed here:
+A full patch to the appropriate class is listed here (note that the alternate strategy of using `Class.forName` is only used for the new feature; existing annotations that do not use it are still created by traversing the annototation type via reflection):

 In com.sun.tools.javac.model.AnnotationProxyMaker
 _based on [Revision ce654f4ecfd8 of AnnotationProxyMaker.java][AnnotationProxyMaker]_